Targeted Local Projections: Variance estimation

-\underline{TLP.} To compute the weights $v(\hat{\lambda}_h)$, we need consistent estimates of $\hat{\Sigma}_h^{LP}$, $\hat{\Sigma}_h^{VAR}$, and $\hat{\Sigma}_h^{COV}$.
+\textbf{TLP.} To compute the weights $v(\hat{\lambda}_h)$, we need consistent estimates of $\hat{\Sigma}_h^{LP}$, $\hat{\Sigma}_h^{VAR}$, and $\hat{\Sigma}_h^{COV}$.
 We obtain these by averaging the double-bootstrap estimates across first-level bootstrap samples:

-These are used to compute the weights $v(\hat{\lambda}_{h,b_1})$ using equation~(\ref{eq:weight}).
+These are used to compute the weights $v(\hat{\lambda}_{h,b_1})$ using equation~(\ref{eq:weight}), with first level bootstrap used for LP and VAR estimates.
 We re-estimate the bias components of the weights of TLP in each first level bootstrap replication.
 The bootstrap replications of TLP are then